Preprojective algebra structure on skew-group algebras: Preprojective algebra structure on skew-group algebras

-We want to know for which finite subgroup $G$ of $SL(n, k)$ is the algebra $R\#G$ Morita equivalent to a higher preprojective algebra.
-We show that if $G$ embeds into a product of special linear groups, then $R\#G$ does not have a structure of preprojective algebra. \\
+It is natural to ask whether a generalization of Theorem \ref{thm:RVdB} holds, that is, if the skew-group algebra $R\#G$ is Morita equivalent to a higher preprojective algebra for any finite $G<SL(n, k)$.
+The goal of this section is to give a negative answer to this question.
+Namely, we show that if $G$ embeds into a product of special linear groups (Definition \ref{dfn:embed}), then $R\#G$ is not Morita equivalent to a higher preprojective algebra.
+In the case where $G$ is cyclic, this provides a partial converse to a theorem by Amiot, Iyama and Reiten (cf. Theorem \ref{AIR}). \\